General Retail Award Rates 2025/26: Pay Scales & Penalties

 2025 pay rates overview (snapshot)

-These rates apply only where the General Retail Industry Award applies.
-All figures are minimums based on the Award as consolidated to 1 July 2025.
+All figures below are minimums and are based on the Award as consolidated up to 1 July 2025.

-Adult minimum hourly rates – common retail levels
+Adult minimum hourly rates (ordinary hours) – retail employee levels

 |---|---|---|---|